Kitpoom101/Group43-Final/README.md

 Elaborate: The elaborate feature helps users expand on a topic.
 Given a title or a keyword, the AI can generate a more detailed description, providing key concepts and essential information.

 5. How to Start the App
-To run the application, you need to start the backend server.
+Download the Project Files:

+If you received the project as a .zip file, extract all the contents to a folder on your computer.

+Open Your Terminal:

-Open your terminal or command prompt.
+Open your system's terminal or command prompt.

-Navigate to the backend directory of the project using the cd command.
+Navigate to the Backend Directory:

+Use the cd (change directory) command to go into the backend folder, which contains your server files.

+For example:
+    cd path/to/your/project/backend

+Install Dependencies:

+Run the following command to install all the necessary libraries and packages for your server:

 Bash

-    cd backend
+    npm install

-Start the server by running the main file with Node.js.
+Start the Server:

+Once the installation is complete, start the server with this command:

 Bash

     node server.js

+View the Application:

-Once the server is running, you can open your web browser and navigate to "http://localhost:3000" to view the application.
+Open your web browser and go to http://localhost:3000.
+The application should now be running.